mastaehe/bonsaiai.github.io/source/includes/machine-teaching/_machine-teaching.html.md

 As mentioned in the first part of this guide, the house in this example is being heated by an AI to keep as close as possible to a set point temperature.
 When constructing a reward function, you will need to keep in mind this objective.
 Currently in the platform the reward function is constructed in the simulation model, not in Inkling.

+This example uses both a time limit and a negative [terminal condition][2].
+The episode will end if there has been more than 120 iterations (steps) or the reward has gone negative.

 ## Sparse vs. Shaped Rewards

 > Sparse Reward Function